JosefLitos/st/README.md

 On OpenBSD, be sure to edit `config.mk` first and remove `-lrt` from the `$LIBS` before compiling.

 Be sure to have a composite manager (`xcompmgr`, `picom`, etc.) running if you want transparency.

-### Colors

-To be clear about the color settings:

--   If there are Xresources colors defined, those will take priority.
--   But if `wal` has run in your session, its colors will take priority.

-Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.

 ## Notes on Emojis and Special Characters